uliana1one/KeyPass/docs/api.md

 }
 ```

+Provider for creating and managing Polkadot DIDs.
+Implements the did:key method for Polkadot addresses.

 #### Methods

 ##### `createDid`
 ```typescript
 createDid(address: string): Promise<string>
 ```
-Creates a DID for a Polkadot address.
+Creates a DID for a Polkadot address in the format `did:key:<multibase-encoded-public-key>`.

 ##### `createDIDDocument`
 ```typescript
 createDIDDocument(address: string): Promise<DIDDocument>
 ```
-Creates a DID document for a Polkadot address.
+Creates a DID document for a Polkadot address with verification methods and capabilities.

 ##### `resolve`
 ```typescript
 resolve(did: string): Promise<DIDDocument>
 ```
 Resolves a DID to its DID document.
+Throws an error if the DID cannot be resolved.

 ##### `extractAddress`
 ```typescript
 extractAddress(did: string): Promise<string>
 ```
 Extracts the Polkadot address from a DID.
+Throws an error if the address cannot be extracted.

 ## Verification Service